-- The desire to work part-time, twenty hours per week in a virtual setting.
+- The desire to work part-time, twenty hours per week in a virtual setting, with a potential of full time, forty hours per week as the program develops.
 A contract arrangement is preferred with 90-day review of work.
 Predetermined business expenses will be reimbursed.

-Other Things to Know About the Development Director Position:
+Other Things to Know About the Director of Development Position:

 - Donation entry into the Little Green Light database and timely donor acknowledgement letters.